IST412-FA19/mFinanceGradle/mFinance/readme.md

 - JDK 12 will be necessary to run the application.
 - Once running, application can be accessed from http://localhost:8080/
 - test credentials: user: admin password: password
+- Log in to the Console to see user data:

+Driver Class: org.h2.Driver
+JDBC URL: jdbc:h2:mem:testdb
+User Name: sa
+Password: blank, literally blank nothing in the field

+- Once logged in you can see new user creations.
+We have a default user set up in the import SQL statement and then new users are added to this database